lucascz37/backend-challenge/README.md

 Welcome.
 This is our Star Wars Backend Challenge!

-Our main goal is to avaluate your coding and presentation skills.
+Our main goal is to evaluate your coding and presentation skills.
 When you feel ready to submit your answers, use the link we sent to your e-mail to post your Github Repo!
 We will send you further instructions and your feedback then.

 <!-- Quando sua solução estiver pronta, basta responder o e-mail que recebeu com o link do seu repo aqui no Github!
-Em seguida, enviaremos o feedback e as instruções dos próximos passos! --> Any doubts, don't hesitate to contact us on *contato.steamgroups@gmail.com* Happy Hacking💙!
+Em seguida, enviaremos o feedback e as instruções dos próximos passos! --> Any questions, don't hesitate to contact us on *contato.steamgroups@gmail.com* Happy Hacking💙!
 <!-- Caso tenha alguma dúvida, nós estamos disponíveis no email *contato.steamgroups@gmail.com*
 Bom desafio! -->